Categories

 News Podcast

 EVERY OTHER COMPLETE KREATIVE KONTROL EPISODE IS ONLY ACCESSIBLE TO PATREON SUPPORTERS STARTING AT $6/MONTH.
-Enjoy this excerpt and please subscribe now via this link to hear this full episode.
+This one is fine, but if you haven’t already, please subscribe now on Patreon so you never miss full episodes.
 Thanks!

 Thanks to the BookshelfPlanet Bean Coffee, and Grandad’s Donuts.
 Support Y.E.S.S., Pride Centre of Edmonton, and Letters Charity.
 Follow vish online.